 The macrolides are bacteriostatic, binding with bacterial ribosomes to inhibit protein synthesis.
 Erythromycin, the prototype of this class, has a spectrum and use similar to penicillin.
 Newer members of the group, azithromycin and clarithyromycin, are particularly useful for their high level of lung penetration.
 Macrolide antibiotics are used to treat respiratory tract infections (such as pharyngitis, sinusitis, and bronchitis), genital, gastrointestinal tract, and skin infections.

 Macrolide antibiotics are:

 Macrolides are usually tolerated quite well.
 Most common adverse effects include nausea, vomiting, and diarrhea; infrequently, there may be temporary auditory impairment.
 Azithromycin has been rarely associated with allergic reactions, including angioedema, anaphylaxis, and dermatologic reactions.
 Oral erythromycin may be highly irritating to the stomach and when given by injection may cause severe phlebitis.
 Macrolide antibiotics should be used with caution in patients with liver dysfunction.

 Aminoglycosides are derived from various species of Streptomyces.

-In 1943, Selman Waksman, together with his co-workers, discovered that a fungus Streptomyces griseus produced an antibiotic substance which they named "streptomycin."
+In 1943, Selman Waksman, together with his co-workers, discovered that a bacterium Streptomyces griseus produced an antibiotic substance which they named "streptomycin."
 Selman Waksman was awarded the Nobel Prize in Physiology or Medicine in 1952 for his discovery of streptomycin.

 The aminoglycosides are bactericidal and work by binding to the 30S subunit of the bacterial ribosome, thus stopping bacteria from making proteins.

 Aminoglycoside antibiotics are used to treat infections caused by gram-negative bacteria.
 Aminoglycosides may be used along with penicillins or cephalosporins to give a two-pronged attack on the bacteria.
 Aminoglycosides work quite well, but bacteria can become resistant to them.
 Since aminoglycosides are broken down easily in the stomach, they can't be given by mouth and must be injected.
 Generally, aminoglycosides are given for short time periods.

 Aminoglycoside grope includes:

 The major irreversible toxicity of aminoglycosides is ototoxicity10 (damage to the ear and hearing).
 Among them, streptomycin and gentamicin are primarily vestibulotoxic, whereas amikacin, neomycin, dihydrosterptomycin, and kanamicin are primarily cochleotoxic.